cyrraz/plothist/docs/usage/font_installation.rst

 Latin Modern fonts are used by default (Latin Modern Math, Latin Modern Roman, Latin Modern Sans).

-On Linux/Ubuntu/MacOS, you can install the fonts by running on your terminal:
+On Linux/Ubuntu/MacOS, after installing ``plothist``, you can install the fonts by running on your terminal:

 .. code-block:: bash